 City bikes are probably the most practical type of bike, as they are designed almost purely for utility, and not so much for sport.
 At Decathlon, all our city bikes come with built-in racks, kickstands and chainguard covers as standard equipment.
 This makes them the perfect choice for the urban commuter who might be dressed in work attire, needs to bring his or her gear around and be able to park anywhere in the city easily.
 Another advantage of city bikes is their "low frame" or step-through design combined with an upright sitting position, allowing even those with limited body mobility to enjoy the pleasure of cycling.

 The word "hybrid" might conjure up images of either electric/petrol hybrid cars or mythical Greek creatures, but as it applies to bikes, the word takes on a more literal form.
 Hybrid bikes are simply a mix, or hybrid of all the various bikes we have been discussing above.
 Hybrid bikes utilize a frame design that blends both road and mountain bike geometries - the wheel size of road and city bikes (700C/28 inches), but with a tire width closer to mountain bikes.
 They also have mounting points for racks, kickstands and baskets to maximize utility, and the suspension fork and disc brakes of mountain bikes that offer more control and comfort.
-It is no surprise then, that for most people a hybrid bike makes a lot of sense, especially for someone starting out cycling for the first time.
+It is no surprise then, that for most people a hybrid bike makes the a lot of sense, especially for someone starting out cycling for the first time.
 Before you make up your mind though, let's check out one last category of bikes!

 Folding bikes have surged in popularity in recent times especially among city folk, and its not hard to see why.
 As its name suggests, folding bikes literally fold via hinges or clamps on the frames into a smaller form when not in use.
 This makes them ideal for riders who have limited space at home or at work, or for those intending to commute most of their journey on a train or bus, using the folding bike as a "last-mile" transport.
 In addition, families who struggle to transport 4-5 bikes in their car to the park have also found folding bikes to be a godsend, as have smaller-sized riders who struggle to mount a full-sized adult bike but don't wish to ride a child's bike.
 The only drawback is perhaps the slightly more jittery handling at higher speeds due to their small wheel size (16-20 inches), short wheelbase and steering angle - constraints due to their folding design.